xiangzhennan/shitcode-web/README.md

 [<img src="portfolio/images/demo_video.png" width="700" />](https://youtu.be/QZWNW-RlVLs)

 ### Running instructions
 To run our web application on Docker in local, you could clone/download the repo on `main` branch.

-* Change to the directory of the repo.
+Then change to the directory of the repo.

-    $ cd shitcode  // change to where the source codes reside.
+    $ cd shitcode   // change to where the source codes reside
-* Create a `.env` file in `shitcode` folder and save the credentials there.
+    $ nano .env     // create a file to save the credentials
-* Run `npm install` to get `node_modules` locally.
+    $ npm install   // get node_modules locally
-* Run `ng build` to create and populate the build folder (dist).
+    $ ng build      // create and populate the build folder (dist)
-* Run `docker-compose up -d` to start the service running on Docker.
+    $ docker-compose up -d      // start the service running on Docker

-* Open `http://localhost:3000/` to load the site and play with the game.
+Open http://localhost:3000/ to load the site and play with the game.

-* Run `docker-compose down` to stop the containers on Docker.
+    $ docker-compose down       // stop the containers on Docker

 The folder of `portfolio` is where we store the documents of report.